Highlights

 Transport is provided by our comfortable, modern minibus.

-What's Not Included: Food at any cafes we may visit.
+What's Not Included: Food & drinks at any cafes we may visit.
 Entrance to any visitor attractions.
 Alcoholic drinks.
+Restaurant tips.
 Travel insurance.

 We may have to split the party up between several guest houses.
 However, we will be dining together each evening in local restaurants so there will be plenty of opportunities for socialising with the rest of the group.